 Today the Heritage Garden consists of 6 garden areas in the Beaches Historical Park.

-The Bromeliad or Shade Garden is located in front of the Foreman’s House back porch.
+The Bromeliad or Shade Garden is located next to the Foreman’s House back porch.
 There are 20 varieties of colorful Bromeliad plants in this garden area.

 The Herb Garden occupies a quarter circle space across from the cabin.
 This garden offers a sampling of herbs for culinary uses as well as a selection of herbs having a history of medicinal uses.